-American Airlines says it will begin furlough of 19,000 employees as hope for federal help fades
+Airlines say furloughs will begin Thursday after hope for deal on coronavirus aid fades

 “We are not done fighting,” he said.

+A similar message came from United, which said it will be forced to furlough roughly 13,000 of its employees starting Thursday.

+“While sadly, involuntary furloughs begin today, we haven’t given up,” the airline said in a statement.
+“In a continuing effort to give the federal government every opportunity to act, we have made clear to leadership in the Administration, Congress and among our union partners that we can and will reverse the furlough process if the CARES Act Payroll Support Program is extended in the next few days.
+We implore our elected leaders to reach a compromise, get a deal done now, and save jobs.”

-In March, with the airlines on the brink of almost total collapse, Congress passed a $25 billion program to help cover their payroll costs on the condition that workers not be laid off or have their pay cut before Oct.
+In March, with the airlines on the brink of collapse, Congress passed a $25 billion program to help cover their payroll costs on the condition that workers not be laid off or have their pay cut before Oct.
 1. But those protections expire Thursday, freeing the airlines to move forward with cuts.
 Since the summer, airline unions, joined by company executives, have been pushing for a second round of aid.

-Sara Nelson, the president of the Association of Flight Attendants, said the furloughs mean “tens of thousands of essential aviation workers will wake up without a job or health care and tens of thousands more will be without a paycheck.”
+Sara Nelson, president of the Association of Flight Attendants, said the furloughs mean “tens of thousands of essential aviation workers will wake up without a job or health care and tens of thousands more will be without a paycheck.”

-“It shouldn’t be this hard to do the right thing,” she said in a statement.
+“It shouldn’t be this hard to do the right thing,” Nelson said in a statement.

 The virus has laid low the airline industry in ways even the Sept.
 11, 2001 terrorist attacks and the 2008 financial crisis did not.
-Passenger numbers plunged than 90 percent or more in April and May, and have only recovered to about a third of normal levels.
+Passenger numbers plunged 90 percent or more in April and May, and have only recovered to about a third of normal levels.

-Airline leaders say the job cuts are unavoidable as their planes carry few passengers and they burn through $5 billion a month, still beset by a virus that lawmakers expected would largely be under control by now.
+Airline leaders say the job cuts are unavoidable as their planes carry few passengers and they burn through $5 billion a month, and the nation is still beset by a virus that lawmakers expected would largely be under control by now.

 With a hard deadline on the calendar, aviation union leaders pressured Congress to once again take up relief talks with the Trump administration.
 Strong bipartisan support for an extension of the aid, known as the Payroll Support Program, emerged by the first week of August.